skinnerjc/inspect_proxmox_sandbox/README.md

 ## Feature Roadmap

 - Proxmox server health and config check
-- More config options for VMs (vCPU, RAM, etc)
+- More config options for VMs (vCPU, RAM, network interfaces, etc)
 - Normalize having a second pfSense VM as the default route for networking
 - Firewall off the SDN from the Proxmox server and from other SDNs
 - Support existing_vm_template_tag VM source